Updated October 2011

 449.1 m

-The observatory with his homemade 300 mm refractor is mainly devoted to astrometry (i.e. the accurate measurement of Solar System's moving celestial bodies, like comets/asteroids or even probes/satellites), collaborating with the International Astronomical Union's Minor Planet Center (MPC) of Cambridge, MA, U.S.A. and providing data for the planetary model DE405 to NASA JPL (ICRS/J2000 standard).
+The observatory with his homemade 300 mm mirror telescope and an off-the-shelf 140 mm astrograph for 30 years are mainly devoted to astrometry (i.e. the accurate measurement of Solar System's moving celestial bodies, like comets/asteroids) and collaborated with the International Astronomical Union's Minor Planet Center (MPC) of Cambridge, MA, U.S.A., providing data for the planetary model DE405 et seq. to NASA JPL (ICRS/J2000 standard).

-The Grange Obs. astrometry observations of NEO asteroids are collected in the ESA funded NEODyS website; for the comets observation instead, see MPC Electronic Circulars.
+The Grange Obs. astrometric and photometric observations of NEO asteroids are collected in the ESA funded NEODyS website; for the comets observation instead, see MPC Electronic Circulars.

-After the successful collaboration with JPL, the Grange Obs. becomes a technology spin-off facility and a fundamental astronomy research center.
+After the successful collaboration with JPL, the Grange Obs. has then become a scientific start-up facility and a fundamental astronomy research center.

-In particular, contacts with JPL increased for the development of a methodology for studying the AMS 02 ISS payload position and pointing accuracy problem.
+In particular, contacts with JPL/Caltech increased for the development of a methodology for studying the AMS 02 ISS payload position and pointing accuracy problem.

-MPC 476 Grange Observatory is not usually open to visits, since it is a private research structure not suited for public's safety.
-Please enjoy the virtual visit thought this website.
+The MPC 476 Grange Observatory is not usually open to visits, since it is conceived as a research structure not suited for public's safety.
+Please enjoy a virtual visit thought this website, or contact AAS

 12 inch blank's deflection: click to enlarge FEM calcs on request: